-Following the lifting of Covid-19 restrictions on indoor mixing and larger group socialising, THINK! is re-launching the Pint Block campaign to shift attitudes and behaviours among young men towards drink driving.
+Following an earlier run in summer and autumn, THINK! has launched a winter phase of its Pint Block campaign to shift attitudes and behaviours among young men towards drink driving.

 The campaign encourages mates to have each other’s backs with the message that ‘A mate doesn’t let a mate drink drive’.